Communication Technology Allowance Policy

 located in university owned or rented space and where such costs may be considered

-allowable.
 Such workplace arrangements must be documented and approved by the

 employing unit prior to costs being incurred or paid.